kbrandon17/LicenseSpring-SampleProjects/C++/README.md

 consumption.cpp - C++ Tutorial: Working with Consumption-based Licenses

+features.cpp - C++ Tutorial: Working with Feature Licenses (still a work in progress)

 # The .vcxproj file will be updated as more sample projects and tutorials are created, more content coming soon!